 Test Setup: Connect the device under test (DUT) to the testing station with the appropriate medium (i.e. unshielded twisted pair (UTP), shielded twisted pair (STP), balanced copper, multi-mode fiber, etc.) and transmit a valid frame to the DUT to ensure that the DUT is functioning properly.
-See Annex C for suggested test configurations.
+See AnnexC for suggested test configurations.

 - 1. The testing station is instructed to transmit an otherwise valid frame, where the SFD is replaced by another byte of preamble (bit pattern 10101010). - 2.
-The output and statistics of the DUT are observed.
+The output of the DUT is observed.

 - 1. The testing station is instructed to transmit an otherwise valid frame, with the bit pattern 10011011 in place of the SFD. - 2.
-The output and statistics of the DUT are observed.
+The output of the DUT is observed.